carbon-language/carbon-lang/llvm/lib/Target/README.txt

 This is interesting for a couple reasons.
 First, in this:

-        %3073 = call i8* @strcpy(i8* %3072, i8* %3071) nounwind
-        %strlen = call i32 @strlen(i8* %3072)

-The strlen could be replaced with: %strlen = sub %3072, %3073, because the strcpy call returns a pointer to the end of the string.
-Based on that, the endptr GEP just becomes equal to 3073, which eliminates a strlen call and GEP.

-Second, the memcpy+strlen strlen can be replaced with:
+The memcpy+strlen strlen can be replaced with:

         %3074 = call i32 @strlen([5 x i8]* @"\01LC42") nounwind readonly